tantantan12/blog/docs/_posts/2025-12-08-rag-design-part1.markdown

 ## Motivation

 When you use an AI system for research assistance, you may find it difficult to come up with a good prompt due to a lack of knowledge in this topic.
 You may not be able to evaluate the response from the AI system and have a hard time deciding whether you should terminate the conversation or continue exploring.
-In this article, I would like to report to you a study conducted by my co-authors ([Amit Basu][Amit] and [Jingjing Zhang][jingjing]) and me, which explored users' behavior changes when interacting with an AI system equipped with recommended keywords and prompts.
+In this article, I would like to report to you a study conducted by my co-authors ([Amit Basu][Amit] and [Jingjing Zhang][Jingjing]) and me, which explored users' behavior changes when interacting with an AI system equipped with recommended keywords and prompts.

 ## Study Design